FAQs

 If you are unsure and would like some guidance on the DNA sampling process then please watch our video or call us on 0203 603 1189.

-As this is a personal information at-home DNA test kit, you must be sure of the identity of the persons participating and we expect you to warrant those identities.
+As this is a personal information at-home DNA test, you must be sure of the identity of the persons participating and we expect you to warrant those identities.

-There is no requirement for any donor to provide proof of identity.
+There is no requirement for any donor to provide proof of identity to us.

 We shall report based on the samples which we have received.